castle-engine/not-quake/README.md

 Done during our gamejam at _Cat-astrophe Games_ on 2022-06-10. **Done in 1 day.**

+Platforms (using GitHub actions to build everywhere):

+- Linux: client and server
+- Windows: client and server
+- macOS: client (TODO mouse look) and server
-For desktops -- using GitHub actions to build for Linux, Windows, macOS, and (probably unplayable due to missing special input code) Android.
+- Android: client (TODO test, probably unplayable due to missing special input code)

+Server can run on any plaform and accept connection from client from any platform.
+I.e. you can run server on Linux and connect from any platform -- Linux, Windows etc.

 ## Architecture